 There are no required certifications for the biomedical engineering field; however, biomedical engineers can still receive licenses to further their knowledge in their respective industries.
 Various certifications are offered in the use of radiology equipment, laboratory equipment, and biomedical equipment.
 These certifications are designed to improve the experience of engineers, so that they may apply it to their work in the field.

 The most common biomedical engineering associations promote advancements in technology.

 The Society for Biomaterials (SFB) is dedicated to advancing the research in biomedical engineering materials to promote new advancements in technology.

 The Biomedical Engineering Society (BMES) rewards those who wish to further the applications of biomedical engineering procedures.

-The Association for the Advancement of Medical Instrumentation (AAMI) gives certifications to biomedical engineers for their understanding in radiology equipment, laboratory equipment, and biomedical equipment.
-The certifications last a length of three years before the need of renewal.
+The Association for the Advancement of Medical Instrumentation (AAMI) gives certifications to biomedical engineers for their understanding of radiology equipment, laboratory equipment, and biomedical equipment.
+The certifications last a length of three years before the need for renewal.

 The American Society for Healthcare Engineering (ASHE) use biomedical engineers to help promote efficient use and design of technologies in the medical field.